Sondra Locke: Marriage

-Relationships
+Romances

 Given that Locke waited decades to confirm that her marriage was platonic, most of her actual romantic attachments went unpublicized.
-In the mid-1960s, she dated her supervisor at WSM-TV's PR department, Brad Crandall (1920–1973).
-She started as secretary to Tom Griscom in local sales for WSM Radio.
-According to co-worker Alan Nelson, who died eight months after Locke, he and other staff members believed her promotion resulted from nepotism.
+In the mid-1960s, she dated her supervisor at WSM-TV's advertising department, Brad Crandall.
+She had started as secretary to Tom Griscom in local sales for WSM Radio.
+According to co-worker Alan Nelson, fellow staff members perceived Locke's promotion as an act of nepotism.

-George Crook, a cameraman for WSM, squired Locke to Nashville society events including the 1965 hunt ball.
+George Crook, a cameraman for WSM, squired Locke to Nashville society events such as the 1965 hunt ball.
 He later got into local politics and was elected mayor of Belle Meade in 2000.
 Another early boyfriend, personal injury attorney Gary Gober, starred with Locke in Circle Players' productions while attending Vanderbilt University Law School.
-Locke also dated a sculptor (she did not name him) prior to marrying Anderson.
+Locke also dated sportscaster Larry Munson prior to marrying Anderson.

-During her marriage, Locke was rumored to have been linked amorously to co-stars Robert Fields (Cover Me Babe), Bruce Davison (Willard), Paul Sand (The Second Coming of Suzanne) and Bo Hopkins (Gondola), as well as producer Hawk Koch, real estate agent Herb Goldfarb, and John F. Kennedy's nephew Robert Shriver.Walter Scott's Personality Parade.
-October 15, 1989."Locke, Sondra, 1944-2018".
-SNAC.
+During her marriage, Locke was rumored to have been linked amorously to co-stars Robert Fields (Cover Me Babe), Bruce Davison (Willard), Paul Sand (The Second Coming of Suzanne), and Bo Hopkins (Gondola), as well as producer Hawk Koch, real-estate agent Herb Goldfarb, and John F. Kennedy's nephew Robert Shriver.
 For a while in the early 1970s, she shared a liaison with married actor David Soul after they played siblings in an episode of Cannon.

 Locke referred to these intervals as "casually exploring for a romantic relationship," noting that she had not fallen in love with any of the men.
 "Love ... was not something to search out actively; it finds you, I believed."